dataqueso/navigating-ml/_posts/2018-11-02-level3_practice.md

 ## Want More?

-4. Do the same exact exercise with CoCo: http://cocodataset.org/#home
+4. Do the same exact exercise with COCO: http://cocodataset.org/#home
     1. Why do you think you get bad results?
 <br><br>
 1. Object Detection
-    1. Use the Out of Box Faster-RCNN or YOLOv3 solution to identify new objects in images based on a model trained on CoCo
+    1. Use the Out of Box Faster-RCNN or YOLOv3 solution to identify new objects in images based on a model trained on COCO

-## TensorFlow

-Train a CNN on the CIFAR-10 dataset as in this [Tutorial](https://www.tensorflow.org/tutorials/deep_cnn).

-## Key Learnings

 ## Additional Help

 * PyTorch forums - [Ref](https://discuss.pytorch.org/)
-* StackOverflow with `pytorch` or `tensorflow` tag
+* StackOverflow with `pytorch` tag
 * If using CNTK, you may send your questions to cntkhelp@microsoft.com